anupdsouza/anupdsouza.github.io/_posts/2024-02-19-murder-mystery-game-with-gemini-swiftui.md

 * You have to be as granular as possible when describing what exactly do you want to the Gemini generative model.
 * Break down complex details as much as you can or else the results can vary vastly.
 * You can specify exactly how you want the data back from the generative model.
 Note that I specify that the response be returned in JSON format and I've also supplied valid key's for the JSON to use.
 This is important because if these differ, then you will not be able to parse the data.
-In my case, I modeled the expected data format first as follows before specifying its details in the prompt along with the expected type.
-For example, `plot as string, questions as an array of question objects where each question object is composed of the question as string, clue as string and responses as an array of strings, and finally the culprit as string`
+In my case, I modeled the expected data format first as follows:

 ```
 struct MurderMystery: Codable {
     let plot: String